 mint and perilla leaves

 Prepare Marinade- Using a mortar and pestle, pound galangal, garlic, and green onions with some salt until it turns into a paste.
-In a medium mixing bowl, add paste, fish sauce, yogurt, vegetable oil, rice flour, turmeric powder, and black pepper and mix well.
+In a medium mixing bowl, add paste, fish sauce, sugar, yogurt, vegetable oil, rice flour, turmeric powder, and black pepper and mix well.

 Marinade fish -Add fish to the marinade and gently mix to coat fish with the marinade.
 Cover the bowl and marinate in the refrigerator for at least 30 minutes.